jumpnow/jumpnowtek-site/_posts/2014-11-13-FreeBSD-Duovero-I2C.md

     iicbus3: <OFW I2C bus> on iichb3
     iic3: <I2C generic I/O> on iicbus3

+### Bus speed

+The default *I2C* bus speed is `100 kHz` for all ARM platforms.

+The *FreeBSD* driver supports 3 different speeds: `100 kHz`, `400 kHz` and `1 MHz`.

+When you provide a speed, the FreeBSD driver will try to find the speed you asked for or the next highest speed less then what you asked for.

+### Changing the bus speed

+You can change the *I2C* bus speed three different ways

+1. In the dts file
+2. Using [sysctl(8)][sysctl]
+3. Using a [loader.conf(5)][loader-conf] file

+### 1. Device Tree File

+*clock-frequency* is a new *FreeBSD* dts property that can be used to set the initial bus speed.

+An example can be found in [omap443x.dtsi][omap443x-dtsi].

+Here is an excerpt for one of the buses

+    ...
+    i2c2: i2c@48072000 {
+            compatible = "ti,i2c";
+            reg = <0x48072000 0x100>;
+            interrupts = <89>;
+            i2c-device-id = <2>;
+            clock-frequency = <100000>;
+    };
+    ...

+If *400 kHz* was preferred, it would be

+    ...
+            clock-frequency = <400000>;
+    ...

+### 2. sysctl

+The *sysctl* option is probably the most convenient method for development.

+The *i2c* bus speeds show up under *sysctl* like this

+    root@duovero:~ # sysctl -a | grep iicbus | grep frequency
+    dev.iicbus.0.frequency: 100000
+    dev.iicbus.1.frequency: 100000
+    dev.iicbus.2.frequency: 100000
+    dev.iicbus.3.frequency: 100000

+You can change the speed of a particular bus this way

+    root@duovero:~ # sysctl dev.iicbus.2.frequency=400000
+    dev.iicbus.2.frequency: 100000 -> 400000

+    root@duovero:~/duovero-eeprom # sysctl -a | grep iicbus | grep frequency
+    dev.iicbus.0.frequency: 100000
+    dev.iicbus.1.frequency: 400000
+    dev.iicbus.2.frequency: 100000
+    dev.iicbus.3.frequency: 100000

+Then you have to **reset** the bus using the [i2c(8)][i2c] utility for it to take effect

+    root@duovero:~ # i2c -r -f /dev/iic2
+    Resetting I2C controller on /dev/iic2: OK

+### 3. loader.conf

+Given those two methods, there doesn't seem much need for the [loader.conf(5)][loader-conf] approach.
+By default, the *loader.conf* framework is not even used on most FreeBSD ARM boards.
+It adds significantly to the boot time.

+But if you really want to, this is how you could use it.

+Enable *loader.conf* functionality by adding a `/boot/loader.rc` file.
+You can use the example `/boot/loader.rc.sample`.

+    root@duovero:~ # cp /boot/loader.rc.sample /boot/loader.rc

+Then add a `/boot/loader.conf` file that contains the new i2c bus speed you want.
+Make sure the value has double-quotes around it.

+    root@duovero:~ # cat /boot/loader.conf
+    dev.iicbus.2.frequency="400000"

+When you reboot the system, the new speed will be in effect.

 The [Duovero Parlor][duovero-parlor] board only brings out one *I2C* bus to the 40-pin header, **I2C2_SCL** and **I2C2_SDA** on pins **12** and **14**.